-Rosemary Prosciutto Cheesy Idaho® Potatoes is a rich, creamy and oh-so dreamy comfort food dish!
-It’s a take on traditional Funeral Potatoes, and my variation, gluten-free Funeral Potatoes, is enhanced with a few punches of strong, savory flavors.
+Rosemary Prosciutto Cheesy Idaho® Potatoes are gluten-free Funeral Potatoes — a take on the classic, enhanced with punches of new flavors!
 This post was sponsored by the Idaho Potato Commission.
 As you know, I love Idaho potatoes and I work with brands I truly like and use.

 What are Funeral Potatoes, you ask?

 Truth is, until this project, I hadn’t heard of them either.
 I always love an opportunity research traditional dishes and learn about them — and this one was quite interesting.

 - A Mormon and Southern dish, Funeral potatoes are a casserole typically consisting of hash browns, Cheddar cheese, onions, Cream of Chicken soup, sour cream, butter and corn flakes.